 Program Background and Project Benefits

-NETL is providing funding to LBNL for the Consolidated Sequestration Research Project (CSRP).
-CSRP is a combination of several previously independent Geologic Carbon Sequestration (GCS) research efforts along with a new risk assessment project.
+This project is part of the Core R&D GSRA Technology Area and works to develop technologies and simulation tools to ensure secure geologic storage of CO2.
+NETL funds LBNL for the Consolidated Sequestration Research Project (CSRP) as a combination of several carbon storage research efforts along with a risk assessment project.
 This research is attractive to industry because the CSRP program is addressing key uncertainties and technology needs for successful commercial scale deployment.
-The CSRP combines fundamental geological sequestration research and pilot scale programs with risk and basin-scale impact assessment projects.
-The final CSRB deliverables will vary for each task, but includes DOE milestones and reports, along with dissemination of research results including field and laboratory data through peer-reviewed publications, and public presentations.
+The CSRP combines fundamental geologic storage research and pilot-scale programs with risk and basin-scale impact assessment projects.
+The final CSRP deliverables will vary for each task, but include DOE milestones and reports, along with dissemination of research results including field and laboratory data through peer-reviewed publications, and public presentations.